Multi-Energy-Systems-Optimization/mesido/docs/theory/electricity_physics.rst

 ~~~

 A bus is a point in the network where multiple electricity cables come together to ensure an
-electrically feasible solution the voltages of all these ports should be equal (similar with head at a node).
+electrically feasible solution.
+The voltages of all these ports should be equal (similar with head at a node).

 .. math::
     :label: eq:bus_V